 You should also work to increase your intake of foods with folic acid.

 This supplement helps thicken the uterine lining and improve the chances of implantation.
 It’s also been thought to increase male sperm count.

 It should be noted that although studies have shown L-arginine to improve the success rates of poor responders in IVF cycles, it seems to have the opposite effect on normal responders.
-You can read more here.
+Read more about L-Arginine here.

 Recommended Dose: 0.4mg

-If you are not a fan of the taste, you can also get organic wheat grass capsules that do the trick too.
+If you are not a fan of the taste (personally I cannot stomach it), you can also get organic wheat grass capsules that do the trick too.